buckmanc/wallpapers/mobile/misc cosmere/attrib.md

-elantris_by_peter_kovacs.jpg Elantris by Peter Kovacs Shadows_For_Silence_In_the_Forests_of_Hell_by_Miranda_Meeks.jpg Shadows For Silence in the Forests of Hell cover by Miranda Meeks
+elantris_by_peter_kovacs.jpg Elantris by Péter Kovács Shadows_For_Silence_In_the_Forests_of_Hell_by_Miranda_Meeks.jpg Shadows For Silence in the Forests of Hell cover by Miranda Meeks
 Tress_Death_of_the_Dream_by_Howard_Lyon.jpg Death of the Dream by Howard Lyon Tress_midnight_by_howard_lyon.jpg Midnight by Howard Lyon